Accessibility Tools

 What are the possible complications from this operation?

 Whilst the surgical team makes sure that the operation is carried out with utmost safety, complications may still happen.
 Your surgeon should have discussed these with you.
 The percentage of values given cover a range from simple to complex cases.
-There are risks with the anaesthesia and your anaesthetist will discuss them with you.
+If you need anything more than local anaesthetic alone there may also be additional risks with the anaesthesia that your anaesthetist will discuss them with you.

 • Bleeding – often this operation is carried out under a tourniquet, bleeding may happen after the operation is finished causing marked bruising and wound oozing (2-5%).
 Very rarely if a blood clot collects under the skin you may need an operation to remove it and stop the bleeding.